 How does First Language Lessons work?
 How is it structured?

-FLL is a scripted grammar curriculum in four levels (not “grade levels”--use what is appropriate for your student’s abilities), with Levels 1 + 2 = one full year of grammar instruction.
-The content and instruction is appropriate for first and second graders.
+FLL is a scripted grammar curriculum in four levels (not “grade levels”--use what is appropriate for your student’s abilities).
+Each level should take about a year to complete.

-Level 3 constitutes a full year of grammar instruction with content and instruction targeted at third or fourth grade level.
-Level 4 constitutes a full year of grammar instruction with content and instruction targeted at fourth or fifth or fourth grade level.
+Levels 1 constitutes a full year of grammar instruction with content and instruction targeted at first or second grade level.

-For Levels 1 or Level 2, you buy one book.
+Levels 1 or Level 2 require only the Instructor Guide; there is no student workbook as all the work is done orally.
 The optional audiobook brings to life the poems, stories and rhymes in both Levels 1 & 2.
-Levels 3 and 4 require both an Instructor Guide and a Student Workbook.

 Does FLL introduce sentence diagramming?

 Levels 3 and 4 introduce the student to sentence diagramming.
 Our optional reference books can be helpful starting at this stage, and useful through high school and beyond.

 - The Grammar Guidebook (GG) is a lifetime reference book for you and your student.

 - The Diagramming Dictionary (DD) is a power-assist in teaching sentence diagramming.

 Should I order-paperback or PDF?
 CD or MP3?